lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 # Introduction

-When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include attestation data (typically Evidence, Endorsements and
+When requesting a certificate from a Certification Authority (CA), a PKI end entity may wish to include RATS conceptual messages (see {{Section 8 of RFC9334}}, such as Evidence, Endorsements and
-Attestation Results) of the security properties of its environments in which the private keys are stored in that request.
+Attestation Results, of the security properties of its environments in which the private keys are stored in that request.

 Evidence and Endorsements are appraised by Verifiers, which typically produces Attestation Results that serve as input for validating incoming certificate requests against specified certificate policies.
 Verifiers are associated with Registration Authorities (RAs) or CAs and function as logical entities responsible for processing Evidence and Endorsements in order to produce Attestation Results.
 As remote attestation technology matures, it is natural for a Certification Authority to rely on remote attestation data for proof that the requesting entity is in a state that matches the certificate profile.
 This is referred to as the RATS Background Check Model, and is illustrated in {{fig-arch-background}}.

-Alternatively, the attester might have a direct connection to a Verifier to which it presents its Evidence and Endorsements, and receives back an Attestation Result signed by the Verifier which it can include directly in the CSR and save the RA / CA from needing a local Verifier.
+Alternatively, the Attester might have a direct connection to a Verifier to which it presents its Evidence and Endorsements, and receives back an Attestation Result signed by the Verifier which it can include directly in the CSR and save the RA / CA from needing a local Verifier.
 This is referred to as the RATS Passport Model, and is illustrated in {{fig-arch-passport}}.

 At the time of writing, the most pressing example of the need for remote attestation in certificate enrollment is the Code-Signing Baseline Requirements (CSBR) document maintained by the CA/Browser Forum {{CSBR}}, which requires compliant CAs to "ensure that a Subscriber’s Private Key is generated, stored, and used in a secure environment that has controls to prevent theft or misuse", which is a natural fit to enforce via remote attestation.

-This specification defines an attribute and an extension that allow for conveyance of Evidence, Endorsements and Attestation Results in Certificate Signing Requests (CSRs), such as PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}} payloads.
+This specification defines an attribute and an extension that allow for conveyance of Evidence, Endorsements, and Attestation Results in Certificate Signing Requests (CSRs), such as PKCS#10 {{RFC2986}} or Certificate Request Message Format (CRMF) {{RFC4211}} payloads.
 This CSR extension satisfies CA/B Forum's CSBR {{CSBR}} requirements for key protection assurance, provided that the CSR carries attestation data that the RA / CA can parse to obtain the assurance that it needs to satisfy its certificate issuance policies.

 As outlined in the IETF RATS architecture {{RFC9334}}, an Attester (typically a device) produces a signed collection of Claims that constitute Evidence about its running environment(s).
-The term "attestation" or "remote attestation" is not explicitly defined in RFC 9334 but was later clarified in {{?I-D.ietf-rats-tpm-based-network-device-attest}}.
+The terms "attestation" or "remote attestation" are not explicitly defined in RFC 9334 but the activity of "attestation" is clarified in {{?RFC9683}}.
 It refers to the process of generating and evaluating remote attestation Evidence and Endorsements.

 This document relies on {{architecture}} as the foundation for how the various roles within the RATS architecture correspond to a certificate requester and a CA/RA.